NB-Dragon/AdvancedDownloader/README.md

 # AdvancedDownloader
-Download everything with high speed, include limit sources.
+Download everything with high speed, and the resources which need to be verified.

 # Characteristic
 1: Faster than **Aria2**, **Thunder** and **Browser**.<br>